abbotto/rectangular/readme/extensions.md

 ##  <a name='Extensions'></a>Extensions
 - Extensions consist of `3rd-party` or `custom` code that is integrated into the app.
+- Rectangular ships with 2 extensions by default:
+	- The `Component Extension` = ReactJS + ReactDOM.
+	- The `Data Extension` = ImmutableJS.

 ### <a name='AddingExtensions'></a>Adding Extensions
 - Typically, adding a new `extension` is as easy as putting services/directives in the extensions folder.